 Have you ever thought about living in Switzerland?
 While it shares some similarities to New York City, like its wintry train rides and delicious hot chocolate, this one-of-a-kind country can be your new home, with a twist!

-To combat this issue, the Government is willing to pay people to move there.
-Families of four can expect to be paid 25,000 francs ($26,818.35 USD) per adult and 10,000 francs ($10,727.34 USD) per child.
+Families of four can be paid over 50,000 francs ($57,957.55 USD) to move there.
+To break it down, the Swiss government will pay 25,000 francs ($26,818.35 USD) per adult and 10,000 francs ($10,727.34 USD) per child.

-There are some requirements that must be met, however.
 Those willing to relocate must be under the age of 45 years old as well as a Swiss citizen or have a permit C residence (permanent residence) to apply for the program.
-If you’re a member of the EU you can get that in five years, but for other foreigners, it can take up to 10.
+If you’re a member of the EU, or are from the U.S. or Canada, you can get that in five years, but for other foreigners, it can take up to ten.

 The property chosen must have a minimum value of 200,000 francs ($214,593.79 USD), must be your permanent home (not a second residence), and a commitment to live there for at least 10 years must be made otherwise the money will have to be paid back.
 So if you have dual citizenship or family in Switzerland, it may be worth looking into!